freevariable/Sydneus-Serverless-Astrophysics/README.md

 ### Get your own key!
 If you wish to use our generator, you will need to purchase an access key from **freevariable** to cover at least your *pay-per-use* usage of our serverless backend.
-Pricing starts from a few dollars/month if you anticipate no more that a few calls per minute.
-Feel free to contact us for an estimate.

 ## Design
 ### Bodies locator